 Heel Face Door Slam: Yamada decides his family's more important than the Orgybus and gets left to the zombies as a direct result.
 In the anime, Misuzu Ichijou may have regretted killing Toshimi Niki on impulse right before the zombies crush her own head.

-Heroic BSOD: Kouta goes through one in chapter 26 After being forced to shoot Asami so she wouldn't turn into one of "them".
+Heroic BSOD: Kohta goes through one in Chapter 26 After being forced to shoot Asami so she wouldn't turn into one of "them".
 He shows it largely by not caring about making noise, and shooting everyone of "them" he sees, which ticks off the group because of the amount of noise he's making.
-It takes Shizuka doing a Get A Hold Of Yourself Man to snap him out of it.
+It takes Shizuka doing a Get a Hold of Yourself, Man! to snap him out of it.

 Lampshaded when the team raids a hospital to acquire plasma for a dying old woman.
 They point out that since the woman needs regular blood transfusions and they can only bring back enough usable plasma for one, they are essentially risking all their lives to buy her an extra week or two at the most.
 One of them does in fact die during the raid.
 As if that weren't already messed up, the old couple commits suicide a short time later.